gruntwork-io/docs/_docs-sources/iac/usage/using-a-module.md

 # Using a Module

 The Terraform modules in the Gruntwork Infrastructure as Code Library allows you to configure the `provider` and `backend` settings to suit their needs.
-This makes it possible to use Gruntwork modules alongside any existing modules you may have already developed, minimizing any duplication of configuration.
+This makes it possible to use Gruntwork modules alongside any existing modules you may have already developed, with minimal duplication of configuration.

+In this guide, you will learn how to use a module from the Gruntwork Infrastructure as Code (IaC) Library to create an AWS Lambda function.
+You will also learn how to organize your IaC code to be able to support many deployments.

 ## Prerequisites